ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 * [Delete mount target of a file share](#delete-mount-target-cli)
 * [Delete a file share](#delete-file-share-cli)

-### Rename a file share
+### Rename a file share in the CLI
 {: #rename-file-share-cli}

-Run the `share-update` command and spedify a new file share name:
+Run the `share-update` command and specify a new file share name:

 ```
 ibmcloud is share-update SHARE_ID --name NEW_NAME [--output JSON] [-q, --quiet]